-wDiff-subMax is an extension of Diff-subMax for the scenarios that link layer operations and data exchange (between the network and link layers) are not possible due to wifi firmware or driver restrictions or may not be preferable.
-Therefore, wDiff-subMax does not employ any scheduling mechanism, but the routing and flow control.
+wDiff-subMax is a heuristic designed as an extension of DiffsubMax for the scenarios that link-layer operations and data exchange (between the network and link layers) are not possible due to Wi-Fi firmware or driver restrictions or may not be desired.
+Therefore, wDiff-subMax does not employ any scheduling mechanism, but only the routing and flow control.
 The flow control algorithm is the same as in Diff-Max.
-Yet, the routing algorithm is updated as explained in the next.
+Yet, the routing algorithm is updated as explained next.